xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 open](https://github.com/void-linux/void-packages/pulls), or if [someone has already packaged it but it was rejected or abandoned](https://github.com/void-linux/void-packages/pulls?q=is%3Apr+is%3Aclosed).
-If there already is a pull request but it has been abandoned, you base your package off of it, which will save you time.
+If there already is a pull request but it has been abandoned, you can base your package off of it, which will save you time.

 ## xbps-src